 Lens powers that correct myopia are preceded by a minus sign (–) and usually are measured and fabricated in 0.25 D increments.

 The severity of nearsightedness is often categorized like this:

 Moderate myopia: -3.25 to -6.00 D

 Mild myopia typically does not increase a person's risk for eye health problems.
 But moderate and high myopia sometimes are associated with serious, vision-threatening side effects.
 When this occurs in cases of high or very high myopia, the term degenerative myopia or pathological myopia sometimes is used.

 Adults with high myopia usually started getting nearsighted when they were young children, and their myopia progressed year after year.

 Myopia-related eye problems

-Glaucoma.
-Myopia — even mild and moderate myopia — has been associated with an increased risk of glaucoma.
+Myopia — even mild and moderate myopia — has been associated with an increased prevalence of glaucoma.
 In the same Australian study mentioned above, glaucoma was found in 4.2 percent of eyes with mild myopia and 4.4 percent of eyes with moderate-to-high myopia, compared with 1.5 percent of eyes without myopia.